gudmundurste12/SubstitutionSolver/README.md

 # SubstitutionSolver
-A program that solves substitution ciphers
+A program that solves substitution ciphers.
+After a solution has been found the results will be stored in res/messages/solutions

 #How to use
 Open the project in Intellij